HackYourFuture-CPH/curriculum/README.md

 **In any case, please read the [Code Of Conduct](https://github.com/HackYourFuture-CPH/curriculum/blob/main/code-of-conduct.pdf) before you join our community** ❤️

-## When do we teach?
+## When do we run our workshops?

-### Class on Sunday
+### Workshops on Sundays
-Class is every Sunday from 12.00 to approximately 16/16.30.
+Sessions take place every Sunday from 12.00 to approximately 16/16.30.

-## What do we teach?
+## What do you learn at HYF?

 ![Curriculum graphic + project](https://user-images.githubusercontent.com/6642037/165722973-e72e8a1b-c14b-4192-a19e-57fb54dd0e7a.png)